krmayankk/confnotes/systems-at-scale-2019.md

 - controlelr ran on single machine, scale up for controller
 - manage workers, configuration

-lesson 3: at scale, app developers should be focussed on app logic not implementing disributed system primitives
+### lesson 3: at scale, app developers should be focussed on app logic not implementing disributed system primitives

 - zookeeper invented at yahoo
 - the idea of a general purpose dedicated scale out controller that other people can use -zookeeper

-lesson4: the perfect solution doesnt look that great to people who havent seen the problem
+### lesson4: the perfect solution doesnt look that great to people who havent seen the problem

-lesson5: picking the right abstraction makes all the difference
+### lesson5: picking the right abstraction makes all the difference
-lesson6: keep it simple and scoped to the resources you have
+### lesson6: keep it simple and scoped to the resources you have

 - talking about split brain in zk, at yahoo someone shipped a single server zk configuration to multiple zk servers which all believed they were the master
 - this was in early days when zk was just invented

-lesson7: developing critical reliable services is exciting at first but terrfiying when deployed
+### lesson7: developing critical reliable services is exciting at first but terrfiying when deployed

 final lesson: open source and sharing of ideas allows coopetition and allows the industry to progress as a whole

-2: Cloudera talk on Apache Hive
+## Cloudera talk on Apache Hive
 - low latency sql engine for hadoop
 - option 1: presto
 - option 2: hawq or hive

-3: Delos - storage for fb control plane
+## Delos - storage for fb control plane
 All the details of this talk published here https://code.fb.com/data-center-engineering/delos/

-4: Better mem organization for lsm key value stores - Verizon Talked about https://en.wikipedia.org/wiki/Log-structured_merge-tree
+## Better mem organization for lsm key value stores - Verizon
+Talked about https://en.wikipedia.org/wiki/Log-structured_merge-tree

-accordion- lsm key value store
+- Accordion - lsm key value store
 - LSM in hbase
 - talked about flattening the skip list to a flat list to reduce fragmentation
 - https://dl.acm.org/citation.cfm?id=3275553

-5: Distributed Tracing at Uber and Fb
+## Distributed Tracing at Uber and Fb

--tracing at scale
+- Tracing at scale
--observablity of distributed transactions is paramount -observability requires instrumentation
+- observablity of distributed transactions is paramount
+- observability requires instrumentation
--software is high composable from open source software -tracing breaks if components dont understand each other -canopy at facebook for tracing
+- software is high composable from open source software
+- tracing breaks if components dont understand each other
+- Canopy at facebook for tracing
--Uber using trace visualizations to discover root causes -Uber used it for distributed debugging while facebook for performance analysis and regressions- different use cases -Some interesting REST APIS on the slides /eats/v1/eaters/:eaterUUid/order -Uber difference of approach
+- Uber using trace visualizations to discover root causes
+- Uber used it for distributed debugging while facebook for performance analysis and regressions- different use cases
+- Some interesting REST APIS on the slides /eats/v1/eaters/:eaterUUid/order
+- Uber difference of approach
--surface less information
+- surface less information
--condense the structural representarion
+- condense the structural representarion
--emphasize the differences
+- emphasize the differences
--compare trace with aggregate traces as example of successfull behavior over time -scale your infra-by identifying perf and efficiency bottlnecks -scale your org- by helping automate root cause anlysis
+- compare trace with aggregate traces as example of successfull behavior over time
+- scale your infra-by identifying perf and efficiency bottlnecks
+- scale your org- by helping automate root cause anlysis

-6:  Continuous deployment at facebook
+## Continuous deployment at facebook
 - Conveyor, compared to jenkins and spinnaker
 - Sandcastle for build, integrate and test

-7: Observability Infra at Affirm
+## Observability Infra at Affirm
 - deals with financing when buying things
 - affirm downtime incident discussion
  -- tasks for underwriting users was down